EwanC/shell/README.md

   Inline editing.

-  Use of up and down arrow to scroll through previous commands
+  Use of up and down arrow to scroll through previous commands.

+  Tab completion for files and builtin commands.

 TODO:

-Tab completion
+Tab completion for all commands

 mulitple pipes

+check return values of all sysyem calls

 ISSUES: